SNCASE SE.161 Languedoc: Design and development

 In 1936, Air Afrique needed a new airliner for its African services.
 Marcel Bloch proposed a development of his Bloch MB.160 aircraft, the Bloch MB.161, which after World War II became the SNCASE SE.161 Languedoc.
 Design work on the new aircraft began in 1937.

-The prototype, F-ARTV, first flew on 15 December 1939.
+The prototype, F-ARTV, first flew on 15 December 1939, shortly after the start of the Second World War.
 It was powered by four Gnome-Rhône 14N radial engines of 1020 hp each.
-The aircraft underwent a slow development programme and the test flying was not completed until January 1942.
+The aircraft underwent a slow development programme; test flying was not completed until January 1942.
 The French Vichy government placed an order for twenty in December 1941, but none were built.
 The programme was finally abandoned following Allied bombing of the factory at Saint-Martin-du-Touch, Haute-Garonne in 1944.

-After the liberation of France the provisional government led by General De Gaulle authorised production to be resumed with the first series production aircraft, designated the SE.161 and registered F-BATA, first flying either on 25 August 1945 or 17 September 1945.
-An initial batch of 40 production examples was completed for Air France between October 1945 and April 1948.
+After the liberation of France the provisional government led by General De Gaulle authorised production of the aircraft, now designated SE.161, to be resumed.
+The first series production aircraft, registered F-BATA, first flew either on 25 August 1945 or 17 September 1945.
+An initial batch of 40 aircraft was completed for Air France between October 1945 and April 1948.